7 Benefits of Cooking from Scratch

 Meal planning and buying in bulk are two ways to reduce both and are an integral part of cooking from scratch.
 Here are more ideas on how you can reduce waste in your kitchen.

-Cooking from scratch does take time but in my opinion it’s time well spent given all the benefits that I have just mentioned.
+Cooking from scratch does take time – especially when you’re just getting started.
+But in my opinion, it’s time well spent given all the benefits that I have just mentioned.

 Slow down, re-connect with your food, and start nourishing your body and soul with from-scratch meals.